-Cerro Alto Trail is a 4.7 mile moderately trafficked loop trail located near Goleta, CA that features a river and is rated as difficult.
+Cerro Alto Trail is a 4.7 mile moderately trafficked loop trail located near Goleta, California that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash